Private Cloud and Linux Microsoft Unix BSD and macOS

 • Cost: Apple hardware can be expensive, limiting adoption.

-Choosing the Right OS for Your Private Cloud
+Choosing the Right OS for Your Enterprise Cloud

-Selecting the best operating system for your private cloud depends on several factors, including:
+Selecting the best operating system for your enterprise cloud depends on several factors, including:

 • Workload Requirements: Linux excels in flexibility, while Microsoft is ideal for enterprise applications.
 Unix and BSD shine in performance-critical roles.